justin2004/weblog/json-ld/README.md

 # json-ld

-I had time understanding json-ld until I used turtle files a lot.
+I had a hard time understanding json-ld until I used turtle files a lot.
 Now as I look at json-ld it makes sense.
 When using triples (subject predicate object) the main thing to remember is that you must fully qualify.
 That is what all this `@context` and `@id` is about in json-ld.